henhen13/Arbeidskrav2-proj/README.md

 ## Setup Instructions

 ### Prerequisites
 - Terraform installed.
+Can be done with Chocolately
 - Azure account with appropriate permissions.
 - Azure CLI installed and authenticated via `az login`.

 ### Download and Configure
 1. **Download**
    Download the project as a `.zip` file and extract it.
+Then open the extracted directory in powershell and initilize terraform with "terraform init"

 2. **Modify Variables**
    Update `variables.tfvars` with your environment details.